Gourab-Ghosh/timecat-rs/README.md

 - `nnue_reader`: Adds support for NNUE evaluation by reading nnue files.
 - `inbuilt_nnue`: Integrate built-in NNUE evaluation support by including the nnue file directly into the binary, fetched using the minreq library.
 - `engine`: Provides the Engine struct for in-depth position analysis and move searching.
 - `extras`: Adds some functionalities not needed in binary, to get better insights of the behavior of the code.
+These feature is disabled by default because they requires some computations which are not needed in the binary.
 - `colored`: Displays all information in a visually appealing colored format for enhanced readability.
 - `speed`: Optimize the code to improve speed by using unsafe rust.
 Note that the gain in speed might not be significant in some cases.
 - `serde`: Enables serialization and deserialization support via `serde`.